-Neil is the Executive Director of Victory Productions, Inc., an educational publishing development company based in Worcester, Massachusetts.
+Neil recently retired as the Executive Director of Victory Productions, Inc., an educational publishing development company based in Worcester, Massachusetts.
 Born and educated in England, he moved to the United States 35 years ago.
 Among his interests are soccer, the theatre, craft beers, and all things literary.
 Neil’s daughter Olivia is a former Smirkus camper and trouper (2009 to 2012) now enrolled at L’École de Cirque de Québec.

 Carole Parker, Vice President

 Carole Parker is a policy analyst, program manager, community leader and fundraiser with thirty years of experience.
 Carole has served as journalist, legislative staff, and White House political appointee at Department of Defense and Environmental Protection Agency.
 Carole now independently consults to nonprofits, business and government, and is an active Board Member of the Global Health Media Project, supporting health care in the most underserved regions of the world.
 She is the parent of three children, Haley, William and Graham, all of whom have attended Smirkus Camp.
 Graham joined the Big Top Tour in its 2016 season.

 Kathryn Sarken, Secretary